lbt05/i-jetty/README.md

 task.
 Click on the task.

 Now click on the "Stop Jetty" button.

+Or you can use adb send stop command like this:

 ```
 adb shell am broadcast -a  org.mortbay.ijetty.stop -c default